 In addition, you can catch a show at the Municipal Opera or enjoy a Shakespeare show right in the park.
 And if you want to get active, you can go for a jog or a bike ride on the many trails here.
 Various games, including tennis, golf, and volleyball, are also available.

-Lastly, a swim in the Olympic-sized pool can be an excellent idea, especially during the hot season.
+Lastly, swimming in the Olympic-sized pool can be an excellent idea, especially during the hot season.
 Who wouldn’t want a cool dip in the heat of summer?
 But whatever you do, don’t miss out on a walk through this beautiful park when you’re in St. Louis.

 See Related: Best Things to Do in Rolla, Missouri